-It is the policy of the department that formulas and other notes are not allowed on any unit exam or departmental final exam except otherwise noted in the course outline.
-These assessments will be "closed book and notes."
+It is the policy of the department that formulas and other notes are not allowed on any unit exam or departmental final exam unless noted in the course outline.
+These assessments should be "closed book and notes."

 Grading Policies (Student Performance Measures)